1998 Rally GB

-The 1998 Wales Rally GB (formally the 54th Network Q Rally of Great Britain was held between 22–24 November 1998 as the final round of the 1998 World Rally Championship season.
+The 1998 Wales Rally GB (formally the 54th Network Q Rally of Great Britain) was held between 22–24 November 1998 as the final round of the 1998 World Rally Championship season.

-It was the second victory of the 1998 season for Richard Burns and his co-driver Robert Reid and saw Tommi Mäkinen score a hat-trick of Drivers' championships after his closest rival Carlos Sainz, just 300 metres from the finish and running in fourth with just the final special stage to go, suffered a huge upset, his Corolla struck by engine failure at Margam, thus surrendering his title to Mäkinen.
+It was the second victory of the 1998 season for Richard Burns and his co-driver Robert Reid.
+It also saw Tommi Mäkinen score a hat-trick of Drivers' championships after his closest rival Carlos Sainz, just 300 metres from the finish and running in fourth with just the final special stage to go, suffered a huge upset; his Corolla was struck by engine failure at Margam, thus surrendering his title to Mäkinen.